MSc FIEAust CPEng NER APEC Engineer IntPE(Aus) RPEQ

 In 2015-17, Martin was responsible for the development of the software and communication protocols for Remedial Technology’s Cathodic Protection Management System (CPMS).
 This system has enabled remote monitoring capability and control of CP systems for numerous clients in Australia.
 Martin’s work with CPMS has allowed major efficiency gains in terms of software and hardware upgrades, CP system maintenance and monitoring capabilities.

-Martin is currently undertaking a PhD at the University of New South Wales (UNSW) on ‘the impact of concrete resistivity on the performance of electrochemical protection systems in chloride contaminated reinforced concrete structures’ and is due to complete this research in 2021.
+In 2022, Martin completed a PhD at the University of New South Wales (UNSW) on ‘the impact of concrete resistivity on "Concrete Resistivity Impact on the Design of Impressed Current Cathodic Protection Systems".